Skip to content

 How Shared Benefits Work

-• Two Policies, One Pool: Both spouses purchase individual LTC policies, but a rider links them together.
+• Two Policies, One Pool: Both spouses purchase individual LTC policies, and a rider links them together.

-• Extended Coverage: If one spouse uses up their benefits, they can continue coverage using their partner’s remaining balance.
+• Extended Coverage: If one spouse uses up their benefits, they can continue coverage using the partner’s remaining balance (subject to rider rules).

 Example of Shared Spousal Coverage